Herb Pennock

 Herbert Jefferis Pennock (February 10, 1894 – January 30, 1948) was an American professional baseball pitcher and front-office executive.
 He played in Major League Baseball from 1912 through 1933, and is best known for his time spent with the star-studded New York Yankee teams of the mid to late 1920s and early 1930s.

-Connie Mack signed Pennock to his Philadelphia Athletics in 1912.
-After using Pennock sparingly, and questioning his competitive drive, Mack sold Pennock to the Boston Red Sox in 1915.
+Pennock was signed by the Philadelphia Athletics in 1912, but was used sparingly by the Athletics and the Boston Red Sox, who bought his contract in 1915.
 After returning from military service in 1919, Pennock became a regular contributor for the Red Sox.
-The Yankees acquired Pennock from the Red Sox after the 1922 season, and he served as a key member of the pitching staff as the Yankees won four World Series championships during his tenure with the team.
+The Yankees acquired Pennock after the 1922 season, and he served as a key member of the pitching staff as the Yankees won four World Series championships.
 After retiring as a player, Pennock served as a coach and farm system director for the Red Sox, and as general manager of the Philadelphia Phillies.

 Pennock was regarded as one of the greatest left-handed pitchers in baseball history.
-Mack later called his sale of Pennock to the Red Sox his greatest mistake.
-Pennock died of a cerebral hemorrhage in 1948; he was posthumously inducted into the National Baseball Hall of Fame later that year.
+He died of a cerebral hemorrhage in 1948, and was inducted into the National Baseball Hall of Fame later that year.

 Early life

 Pennock was born on February 10, 1894, in Kennett Square, Pennsylvania.
-His father, Theodore Pennock, and mother Mary Louise Pennock (née Sharp) were of Scotch-Irish and Quaker descent.
+His father, Theodore Pennock, and mother, Mary Louise Pennock (née Sharp), were of Scotch-Irish and Quaker descent.
 His ancestors came to the United States with William Penn.
 Herb was the youngest of four children.

 Pennock attended Westtown School and Cedarcroft Boarding School, where he played for the baseball team.
-After struggling as a first baseman, with a weak offensive output and throwing arm that resulted in curved throws, his Cedarcroft coach converted Pennock into a pitcher.
+After struggling as a first baseman, with weak offense and an inability to throw the ball straight, Pennock was converted by his Cedarcroft coach into a pitcher.